UT-ADL/autoware_mini_practice/practice_5/README.md

 ## 1. Preparation

 1. run `roslaunch autoware_mini_practice_solutions practice_5.launch use_detection:=true`
-   - there should be no errors in the console
    - visualization in rviz should show a red arrow (location of current_pose), lanelet2 map, and lidar point cloud around the current pose
    - You should be able to set the goal point (note your log message about receiving the goal).
 Hint: if you hit space in the console window where you launched `practice_5.launch`, the rosbag play goes into a pause, and it might be easier to set the goal point.
    - If the ego vehicle reaches the goal point, the path should be cleared, and the information message should be displayed.
    - an error message should be in the console saying that `points_clusterer` and `cluster_detector` nodes were not found (we will create the nodes later)
    - run `rqt` and explore the node graph (switch to `Nodes/Topics (all)`) - see how nodes and topics are connected.
       - Start from `/player`.
 It publishes `/lidar_center/points_raw` that goes to ground removal, and it publishes two topics: `points_no_ground` and `points_ground`, but nothing is using these - that is where your node should follow
-      - Find `cluster_detector` node and with `rosnode info`, find the topic it is publishing and echo it.
-Is it empty, or is it even published?
    - In rqt, add from the menu `Plugins/Visualization/TF Tree` - you should see available frames (map, base_link_lidar_center, ...) and how they are connected.
 Arrows connecting the frames represent the transforms; you can see what is publishing it next to them.

    ![ros_grpah_tf_tree](images/ros_graph_tf_tree.png)